cuelang/cuelang.org/content/en/docs/usecases/validation.md

 There are not too many handy tools to verify plain data files.
 Often, validation is relied upon to be done server side.
-If it is done client side, it either relies on rather verbose schema definitions or using custom tools that verify schema for a specfic domain.
+If it is done client side, it either relies on rather verbose schema definitions or using custom tools that verify schema for a specific domain.

-The `cue` command line tool provides a fairly straighforward way to define schema and verify them against a collection of data files.
+The `cue` command line tool provides a fairly straightforward way to define schema and verify them against a collection of data files.

 Given these two files: